Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 - **Industry Transformation**: As Cloud Native Agentic AI matures, it will transform industries by enabling more efficient, scalable, and autonomous cloud operations, from healthcare to finance to technology.

 ## Conclusion
 Cloud Native Agentic AI represents a powerful convergence of autonomous AI and cloud-native technologies, offering a solution to the growing complexity of cloud operations.
 By deploying AI agents within Kubernetes and other cloud-native platforms, organizations can automate tasks, enhance efficiency, and drive innovation.
 However, realizing the full potential of this technology requires overcoming the limitations of human-centric cloud infrastructures through the development of agent-native clouds.
-Frameworks like Kagent and initiatives like Agentuity’s agent-native cloud are paving the way for a future where AI agents are the primary drivers of cloud operations, transforming how we build and manage digital systems.
+Frameworks like Kagent and initiatives like Agentuity's agent-native cloud are paving the way for a future where AI agents are the primary drivers of cloud operations, transforming how we build and manage digital systems.

 # Detailed Report: Agent-Native Clouds